 U.S. Presidential Scholars in the Arts (PSA) is the arts portion of the U.S. Presidential Scholars program.* Administered by the U.S. Department of Education, the U.S. Scholars program celebrates 161 outstanding high school seniors each June in Washington, DC during National Recognition Week, which includes a Medallion Ceremony and visit to the White House.

 YoungArts is the exclusive pathway to the U.S. Presidential Scholars in the Arts, the nation’s highest honor for artistically talented high school seniors.
-Each year, up to 60 YoungArts Winners who attend National YoungArts Week (in January) are nominated to the Presidential Scholars Commission and as many as 20 are selected as Arts Scholars.
+Each year, up to 60 YoungArts Finalists who attend National YoungArts Week in January are nominated to the Presidential Scholars Commission, of which 20 are selected as Arts Scholars.
 The performing arts winners create a performance-based salute to all of the Scholars, and the visual and literary artists exhibit their work at the John F. Kennedy Center for the Performing Arts.

 If you are chosen to participate in National YoungArts Week before you meet the grade level requirement for Presidential Scholar nomination, you will have the opportunity for consideration in the year you become a graduating high school senior.
-At that time, you will submit updated portfolio/audition materials, be interviewed by the current year’s National Selection Panel and in performance disciplines audition live during the adjudication process.
-PSA nominees must also meet the U.S. Presidential Scholars Program GPA and citizenship requirements.
+At that time, you will submit updated portfolio/audition materials and be considered by the current year’s National Selection Panel and in performance disciplines audition live during the adjudication process.
+To be considered, Finalists must meet the U.S. Presidential Scholars Program GPA and citizenship requirements.

 *For further information on the U.S. Presidential Scholar Program including application guidelines, academic requirements, etc., please visit their website (http://www2.ed.gov/programs/psp).